biobakery/metawibele/README.md

 	...
 	```

-	* File name: `$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies.clstr`
+	* File name: `$OUTPUT_DIR/$BASENAME_proteinfamilies.clstr`
 	* This is the clustering information for protein families, formatted using an extension-fasta style based on the version of CD-hit clustering file.

 	**6. Sequences of protein families**

-	* File name: `$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies.centroid.faa`
+	* File name: `$OUTPUT_DIR/$BASENAME_proteinfamilies.centroid.faa`
 	* This file is the protein sequence for representatives of protein families.

 	**7. Intermediate output files**

 	* Clustering results
 		* MetaWIBELE clusters all representative sequences of gene families into protein families.
-		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/clustering`.
+		* All intermediate results are in the folder `$OUTPUT_DIR/clustering`.

 	* Global-homology based search results
 		* MetaWIBELE queries each sequence in protein families against the UniRef90 database by performing protein-level search.
-		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/global_homology_annotation`.
+		* All intermediate results are in the folder `$OUTPUT_DIR/global_homology_annotation`.

 	* Domain-motif annotation results
 		* MetaWIBELE uses the local-homology approach (domain/motif search) to characterize the secondary structures of protein families.
-		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/domain_motif_annotation`.
+		* All intermediate results are in the folder `$OUTPUT_DIR/domain_motif_annotation`.

 	* Abundance-based annotation results
 		* MetaWIBELE implements non-homology based strategy compromising (i) taxonomic annotation with phylogenetic binning, (ii) abundance profiling for protein families, and (iii) association with environmental parameters or phenotypes based on differential abundance.
-		* All intermediate results are in the folder `$OUTPUT_DIR/characterization/abundance_annotation`.
+		* All intermediate results are in the folder `$OUTPUT_DIR/abundance_annotation`.

 #### MetaWIBELE-prioritize workflow
 * ##### Input files for prioritization
-	* annotation file produced by MetaWIBELE-characterize workflow:`$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies_annotation.tsv`
+	* annotation file produced by MetaWIBELE-characterize workflow:`$BASENAME_proteinfamilies_annotation.tsv`
-	* attribute file produced by MetaWIBELE-characterize workflow: `$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies_annotation.attribute.tsv`
+	* annotation attribute file produced by MetaWIBELE-characterize workflow: `$BASENAME_proteinfamilies_annotation.attribute.tsv`

 * ##### MetaWIBELE-prioritize workflow

-	`$ metawibele prioritize`
+	`$ metawibele prioritize --input-annotation $INPUT_ANNOTATION --input-attribute $INPUT_ATTRIBUTE --output $OUTPUT_DIR`

-	* In the command replaces $INPUT with `$OUTPUT_DIR/characterization/` and `$OUTPUT_DIR` with the path to the folder to write output files specified in `metawibele.cfg`.
-See the section on parallelization options to optimize the workflow run based on your computing resources.
+	* In the command replaces `$INPUT_ANNOTATION`, `$INPUT_ATTRIBUTE` with annotation and attribute files produced by MetaWIBELE-characterize workflow, `$OUTPUT_DIR` with the path to the folder to write output files.
 	* The workflow runs with the default settings for all main tool subtasks.
 These settings will work for most data sets.
-However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum setting.
+However, if you need to customize your workflow settings for the prioritization workflow to determine the optimum setting.
 Then apply these settings by using options for each task.
-You can specify your own configuration file.
+You can customize your own configuration file.
 		* For example, `--prioritization-config $myconfig_file` will modify the default settings when running the prioritization tasks.

 * ##### Demo run of MetaWIBELE-prioritize

-	`$ metawibele prioritize`
+	`$ metawibele prioritize --input-annotation $BASENAME_proteinfamilies_annotation.tsv --input-attribute $BASENAME_proteinfamilies_annotation.attribute.tsv --output $OUTPUT_DIR`

 * ##### Output files of MetaWIBELE-prioritize
 	**1. unsupervised prioritization**